Military industry of Egypt: Egypt Defence Expo

-The Egypt Defence Expo (EDEX) was launched in 2018 as Egypt’s first international defense exhibition, aimed at promoting the country’s military industry and strengthening its position as a regional hub for defense technology and trade.
-Held biennially in Cairo, the event has grown significantly, attracting global defense manufacturers alongside Egyptian state-owned and private-sector defense firms.
-EDEX provides a platform for showcasing domestically produced military equipment, fostering international partnerships, and facilitating defense cooperation.
-The exhibition highlights Egypt’s expanding capabilities in arms production, aerospace, naval systems, and electronic warfare, reinforcing its role in the global defense market.
+The Egypt Defence Expo (EDEX) was launched in 2018 as Egypt’s first international defense exhibition, meant to promote the country’s military industry and its position as a regional hub for defense technology and trade.
+It is held in Cairo every two years and draws foreign defense manufacturers as well as Egyptian state-owned and private firms.
+Egyptian firms use it to show domestically produced equipment and to find foreign partners.
+Exhibits cover arms production, aerospace, naval systems, and electronic warfare.